tmtsoftware/esw/docs/src/main/sequencer/scripts/dsl/constructs/fsm.md

 @@@ warning {title='Caution'}
 State transition should ideally be the **last call in state** or should be **done with proper control flow** so that become is **not called multiple times**.
 @@@

+Along with changing state, it is also possible to *Params* from current state to another.
+Params can be given to *become* as last argument, which will injected in the next state as a parameter.

 In a case where **state transition does not happen** while executing a state, the **FSM will stay in the same state** and re-evaluating FSM after that will execute the same state until any state transition happens.
 The @ref:[reactive variables](#reactive-fsm) plays an important role in this as they are the way to